Slash (musician): Career

-1981–1985: Early years
+1981–1985: early years

 Slash joined his first band, Tidus Sloan, in 1981.
 In 1983, he formed the band Road Crew—named after the Motörhead song "(We Are) The Road Crew"—with his childhood friend Steven Adler, who by then had learned to play drums.
 He placed an advertisement in a newspaper looking for a bassist, and received a response from Duff McKagan.
-They auditioned a number of singers, including one-time Black Flag vocalist Ron Reyes, and worked on material that included the main riff of what became the Guns N' Roses song "Rocket Queen".
+They auditioned a number of singers, including one-time Black Flag vocalist Ron Reyes.
+They worked on material that included the main riff of what became the Guns N' Roses song "Rocket Queen".
 Slash disbanded the group the following year due to them not being able to find a singer, as well as Adler's lack of work ethic compared to himself and McKagan.
 He, along with Adler, then joined a local band known as Hollywood Rose, which featured singer Axl Rose and guitarist Izzy Stradlin.
-Following his time with Hollywood Rose, Slash played in a band called Black Sheep and unsuccessfully auditioned for Poison, a glam metal band that he later openly derided.
+Following his time with Hollywood Rose, Slash played in a band called Black Sheep and auditioned and wasn’t chosen to play in Poison, a glam metal band that he later openly derided.